ethereum/aleth/README.md

 External contributions are more than welcome!
 We try to keep a list of tasks that are suitable for newcomers under the tag [good first task](https://github.com/ethereum/webthree-umbrella/labels/good%20first%20task).
-If you have any questions, please ask in our [gitter channel](https://gitter.im/ethereum/cpp-ethereum).
+If you have any questions, please just ask.

 Please refer to the file [CONTRIBUTING.md](CONTRIBUTING.md) for some guidelines.